getting started

 If you are going to be more than 10 minutes late, we can’t let you into the class for safety reasons.

-Once you arrive, don’t enter the room until after the Om and opening meditation is completed.
+Once you arrive, don’t enter the room until after the Om is completed.
+Go to your spot and unroll your mat quietly to avoid disturbing others.

 Do you have showers or locker rooms?